Yn37git/yn37git.github.io/_pages/about.md

 I have completed MSc.
 Mathematics from M.S.
 Ramaiah University of Applied Sciences ([MSRUAS](https://www.msruas.ac.in/)) and BSc.
 (PCM) from St. Josephs College ([SJC](https://sjc.ac.in/)).

-I usually sit in a quite dark room and study or overthink, apart from that I play chess, like to teach, like to debate, and am interested in [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) and Digital freedom movements.
+I usually sit in a quite dorky room and study or overthink, apart from that I play chess, like to teach, like to debate, and am interested in [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) and Digital freedom movements.
 Fell free to contact me, I'm happy to have a good chat.

 also here's my :